Dadeville Historic District

 The Dadeville Historic District is a historic district that comprises the central portion of Dadeville, Alabama.
 The period of significance extends from 1842, when the district's oldest building was built, to 1970, when commercial development began to move to the outskirts of town.

-The Dadeville Historic District was placed on the National Register of Historic Places on July 10, 2013.
+The Dadeville Historic District was placed on the Alabama Register of Landmarks and Heritage in 2012 and the National Register of Historic Places on July 10, 2013.